 As logistics management is a crucial part of supply chain management, the way companies handle it required changing, too.
 Logistics management is a controlled and optimized flow of goods on a local, regional or global level.
-The efficiency of your logistics management efforts directly impacts supply chain management and the company’s bottom line.
+The efficiency of your management efforts directly impacts supply chain strategy and the company’s bottom line.

 Automation and supply chain visibility is becoming the leading priorities for businesses across the globe.
-As logistics networks become more complex and interconnected, the only way to reach insights from your logistics operation is to analyze historical data and monitor shipments in real-time.
+As logistics networks become more complex and interconnected, the only way to reach insights from your logistics operation is to analyze historical data and monitor shipments in real time.
 Companies that want to improve their logistics management should use robust automation and data centralization software, like a transportation management system (TMS).
-Software solutions let you integrate with the systems of your logistics partners, which gives even more opportunity to gather data and extract valuable insights.
+Software solutions let you integrate with the systems of your logistics partners, which gives even more opportunities to gather data and extract valuable insights.

-Extending transportation lead times if possible is an old but gold rule for better logistics management.
+Extending transportation lead times if possible is an old but gold rule for better management.
 Extended lead times drastically increase the pool of carriers and equipment

 from which to choose.
-This can mean a higher quality of service or an ability to find the carrier for specific requirements.
+This can mean a higher quality of service or the ability to find the carrier for specific requirements.
 Generally, you have more control over the shipment if you’re booking it earlier.
 If you or your 3PL secure carriers in advance, you ensure better performance, less room for delays and disruptions, and accurate pick-up and delivery times.